laravel/nova-docs/src/4.0/resources/repeater-fields.md

 ## Validation rules

-For rules depending on other fields such as `gt` or `lt`, a dedicated placeholder `{{repeatabl}}` is available.
-At runtime, this will be replaced so each rule points toward right repeatable item iteration.
+For rules depending on other fields such as `gt` or `lt`, a dedicated placeholder `{{repeatable}}` is available.
+This will be replaced at runtime so each rule points toward the right repeatable item iteration.

 ```php
 use Laravel\Nova\Fields\ID;